Our Present: Healing

 Within the dark silence,

-amongst the faceless ‘n nameless.
+amongst the faceless ‘n bodyless.

 They invited me to heal with them.